dekoza/mtgpl/docs/_sources/CLB.rst.txt

    Whenever an Aura you control is put into your graveyard from the battlefield, exile it.
 Until the end of your next turn, you may cast that card.

-:mtgtip:`Miirym, Sentinel Wyrm<https://cards.scryfall.io/border_crop/front/a/9/a934590b-5c70-4f07-af67-fbe817a99531.jpg?1660729148|https://scryfall.com/card/clb/284/miirym-sentinel-wyrm?utm_source=api>`
+:mtgtip:`Miirym, Sentinel Wyrm<https://cards.scryfall.io/border_crop/front/a/9/a934590b-5c70-4f07-af67-fbe817a99531.jpg?1666094592|https://scryfall.com/card/clb/284/miirym-sentinel-wyrm?utm_source=api>`
    Flying, ward |mana_2|

-   Whenever another nontoken Dragon enters the battlefield under your control, create a token that's a copy of it, except the token isn't legendary if that Dragon is legendary.
+   Whenever another nontoken Dragon enters the battlefield under your control, create a token that's a copy of it, except the token isn't legendary.

 :mtgtip:`Minsc & Boo, Timeless Heroes<https://cards.scryfall.io/border_crop/front/9/2/928036c9-11b8-493e-b9f2-8fbd3487cd19.jpg?1660729177|https://scryfall.com/card/clb/285/minsc-&-boo-timeless-heroes?utm_source=api>`